KOTORCommunityPatches/K1_Community_Patch/README.md

 * The conversation with Nurik and Rahasia in the Dantooine Sandral Estate had a number of facing and positioning issues [ISSUE #259](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/259)
 * The corpse in the Dantooine Murder Mystery looked a bit crusty for such a fresh kill (Suggested by A Future Pilot) [ISSUE #37](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/37)
 * The corpse pile in the Taris Upper Sewers erroneously remained interactive after the Rancor was dead, and the Give Item UI was cluttered with the player's full inventory (With input from JCarter426) [ISSUE #430](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/430)
+* The Council on Dantooine float a few inches off the ground
 * The cutscene in the Ebon Hawk after arriving on the Unknown World had various facing issues (With input from ebmar) [ISSUE #174](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/174)
 * The cutscene of Calo Nord in the Lower City Cantina had some facing issues and an incorrect number of SFX (Reported by A Future Pilot) [ISSUE #359](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/359)
 * The cutscene of Shaardan giving Uthar a fake Ajunta Pall sword in the Korriban Academy had some facing issues [ISSUE #162](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/162)